RushoBinnabi/Unifier/README.md

 	- The Unifier* app combines everyday useful tools that might be beneficial to have with you at all times.
 It can calculate prices of items based on a given discount or tax rate.
 It can convert temperatures.
 It can generate random usernames and passwords based on a given length if you ever need a new username or password.
 It can roll a pair of dices if you happen to be playing a board game and are in need of a dice or two.
 And a whole bunch of stuff.
 	- *final name to be determined.
 - #### Installation:
-	- This app cannot be installed on a computer.
+	- This app cannot be installed on a computer unless you use an android emulator.
 This app has to be downloaded and installed on a phone running Android 9 (Pie) or above using this [link](https://play.google.com/store/apps/details?id=rusho.app.unifer).

 - #### How to Use:
 	- #### Main Menu: